How to Get Nail Polish Out of Carpet: 7 Easy Methods

 Step 2: Keep Remover Handy

-Have a bottle of non-acetone polish remover or cleaning wipes nearby in case of accidental spills.
+Having a bottle of non-acetone polish remover or cleaning wipes nearby can be invaluable in case of accidental spills.

 Method 1: White Vinegar, Baking Soda, or Ginger Ale